SneiGee/Hospital/README.md

 - In the projects directory open SQL folder and you import all tables in Xampps very simple and you save it then you you are free to go!!
+Thanks
-Thanks any error or bug!!
+ found any error or bug let me know...!!

+HAPPY CODING

 Administrator Login Detail